sourovbd/Task-Manager/README.md

 Run Spring Boot app using Maven:
 `mvn spring-boot:run`

-Before maven build for the first time, need to check the following line in `application.properties` file. spring.jpa.hibernate.ddl-auto=`create`
+Before maven build for the first time,

-After that, always it should be_ spring.jpa.hibernate.ddl-auto=`update`
+1. Create a database named `taskmanager` in mysql.
+2. After that, make the following configuration value as `create` in `application.properties` file for running the app for the first time ever.

+spring.jpa.hibernate.ddl-auto=`create`

+Then make the value as `update`.
+This should remain same always. spring.jpa.hibernate.ddl-auto=`update`

 For testing REST API I hvae used Postman API testing tool.